KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

   * Get a descriptor set from the descriptor set manager
   * Get an output buffer and associated memory from VMA
   * If descriptor indexing is enabled, get an input buffer and fill with descriptor array information
+  * If buffer device address is enabled, get an input buffer and fill with address / size pairs for addresses retrieved from vkGetBufferDeviceAddressEXT
   * Update (write) the descriptor set with the memory info
   * Check to see if the layout for the pipeline just bound is using our selected bind index
   * If no conflict, add an additional command to the command buffer to bind our descriptor set at our selected index